Access session | PRA for Desktop

 Choose from favorite credentials for injection

 After you have used a set of credentials to log into an endpoint, the system stores your preferred credentials for the endpoint and the context in which they were used (to log in, to perform a special action, to elevate, or to push) in the B Series Appliance database.
 The next time you use a credential to access the same endpoint, the credential injection menu makes a recommendation for which credentials to use.
 The credentials are displayed at the top of the credentials list, under Recommended Accounts, followed by any remaining credentials.
-If no credential history exists for an endpoint, the B Series Appliance displays all possible credentials, grouped by accounts that are associated with the Jump Item and not associated with the Jump Item.
-Jump Item associations for accounts and account groups are configured in /login.
+If no credential history exists for an endpoint, the B Series Appliance displays all possible credentials, grouped by accounts that are associated with the Asset and not associated with the Asset.
+Asset associations for accounts and account groups are configured in /login.

 The credential list recommends no more than five credentials.